cowglow/dontcomplaintome.com/README.md

 # dontcomplaintome.com
 A disappointing feedback tool.
 Not for the faint-hearted, tough skin required.

+If you feel like filing a complaint, feel free to use out automated feedback.
+You can always appeal a decision to speak with a person.
+Visit [https://dontcomplaintome.com/](https://dontcomplaintome.com/) and fill your complaint.
+Remember to screenshot your complaint in the form prior to submitting it!

 ## Introduction
 "Don't Complain To Me" is a simple feedback tool that generates humorous responses to complaints.
 The tool was developed with the aim of providing a unique and fun way for people to deal with complaints.